SulavGhimire902/Image-Recognition/README.md

 # Image-Recognition
 This project focuses on developing an image recognition system to distinguish between ripe and unripe mangoes, supporting the automation of mango harvesting and sorting.
-The goal is to increase efficiency in agricultural practices by reducing manual labor and ensuring fruit quality during the harvesting process.

 <b><h2>Key Features</h2></b>
 <ul>
   <li>Image Classification: Identifies ripe vs. unripe mangoes based on color, texture, and shape features.</li>
-  <li>Computer Vision Integration: Uses machine learning models (e.g., CNN) trained on a dataset of mango images.</li>
+  <li>Computer Vision Integration: Uses machine learning models trained on a dataset of mango images.</li>
   <li>Automation-Oriented: Designed to work in conjunction with a robotic harvesting arm for precise and damage-free fruit picking.</li>
   <li>Dataset Preparation: Custom dataset collected and preprocessed with augmentation (rotation, scaling, brightness adjustments) to improve model generalization.   </li>
   <li>Real-Time Detection: Can be integrated with a camera system for real-time field applications.</li>